A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Confined subgroups of groups of homeomorphisms

 \section{Confined subgroups of groups of homeomorphisms}

 In this section we derive Theorem \ref{thm-doublecomm-conf-homeo-intro} from Theorem \ref{thm-conf-intro}.
-The following easy lemma shows that the notion of displacement configuration introduced in the previous section is adapted to our current purpose in the case of group actions by homeomorphisms.
+The following easy lemma shows that the notion of displacement configuration introduced in Definition \ref{def-displace} is adapted to our current purpose in the case of group actions by homeomorphisms.